Chiphyr/Devo-API/README.md

 ## Running
 To run the application, in the terminal/command prompt just type `node app.js`.
 You should be able to access the API from `localhost:port` where `port` is replaced by the port you set in the config file.
 If the port is 80, you only need to go to `localhost`.

+---

+# Making your first requests
+Let's get into the actual thing.
+Here I'll refer to your main URL, probably `localhost`, which you got earlier, as `host`.
+If you've port forwarded, this may be a domain, like `example.com`.

+## Getting a User
+To get a user, it's simple.
+Just open `host/restcord/users/userid` where userid is replaced the ID of the user in your web browser.
+This'll output all we could find about them.

+If you're to be making requests often, you should **definitely** get 'Postman'.
+It's an easy app to make requests to the API.
+Just get it at https://www.getpostman.com/downloads/.

+## Sending a Message
+Now, with Postman, enter `host/restcord/channels/channelid/send` (where channelid is the ID of the channel) in the box that says 'Enter request URL'.
+In the dropdown next to the box, select `POST`.

+You're set with the URL now.
+Next is the body.
+Go to the 'Body' menu, and click 'raw'.
+Then next to that, select `JSON` in the dropdown that says 'Text'.

+Now you should see a box to write text in.
+We're going to type the following: `{"content": "the message to send"}`.
+Of course replace 'the message to send' field with the message you would like to send!

+Now, it's as simple as clicking send.